AN AMAZING 7-DAY CALIFORNIA ITINERARY

 Where to Stay in San Francisco

-For a luxury stay, check out The Ritz-Carlton that is perfectly located (close to Union Square) and has all the amenities and facilities you can expect from a luxury hotel
+For a luxury stay, check out The Ritz-Carlton which is perfectly located (close to Union Square) and has all the amenities and facilities you can expect from a luxury hotel.

-I arrived by bus in LA and discovered the city – and the beautiful surroundings.
-There is so much to do and see – especially outside LA, that you need a minimum of 3 days so get a first glimpse of the area.
+I arrived by bus in LA and discovered the city – and its beautiful surroundings.
+There is so much to do and see, especially outside LA, so you need a minimum of 3 days to get a first glimpse of the area.

 What to do in Los Angeles in 3 Days